 app-ads.txt for Publishers

 app-ads.txt file to designate authorized digital sellers of their ad inventory, and DSPs use it to validate that they are buying inventory through an authorized source.
-Implementation is optional, but we strongly recommend it for the purpose of transparency.
+Implementation is optional, but we strongly recommend adoption to optimize spend, as many buyers require this level of transparency.